vivshaw/zettel/pages/contingency table.md

+---
-tags:: stats, data, tables
+tags: stats, data, tables
-alias:: cross-tabulation, cross-tabulated
+alias: cross-tabulation, cross-tabulated
+---

 - a format for data in which we compare variables by placing each on their own axis.
 	- in spreadsheets, these are often created with [[pivot tables]]